top of page

 Final Thoughts

-If you’re planning a renovation, start with the elements that matter most: layout, materials, and proportions.
 Let trends show up in places that are easier to change over time (color, lighting, hardware, and pattern).
-That balance is what separates a bathroom that feels polished and intentional from one that quickly feels dated.

 bottom of page